The Law of Cause and Effect | Universal Law

 Charting a New Course

-Picture the possibilities: applying for that management role, switching careers entirely, learning a new language, or distancing yourself from toxic influences.
 Each one is a deliberate catalyst for change.
-You have a limitless range of paths available; whichever you pick, the impact of those choices will reverberate through your life.
+You have a limitless range of paths available.
+Whatever you pick, the impact of those choices will reverberate through your life.

 Ripples of Positive Momentum